 Reasons to make these cookies

-- Incredibly addictive, one cookie will lead to eating 2-3 more
+- Incredibly addictive, one cookie will lead to eating 2,3 or even more

 The steps

-- Add the pistachio flour, coconut flour, powdered sugar and pink salt in a food. processor with an s blade/stand mixer with a paddle attachment.
+- Add the pistachio flour, coconut flour, powdered sugar and pink salt in a food. processor with an S blade or stand mixer with a paddle attachment.

-- Add the cubed butter on the mixing bowl and proceed to make a crumble.
+- Add the vegan butter to the mixing bowl and on start on low speed and gradually increase the speed to make a crumble.

 - Add the vanilla extract and pistachio essence (if adding).

-- Continue to mix until large clumps begin to form.
+- Continue to mix, gradually increasing the speed to high until large clumps begin to form.

 - Add the chopped cranberries and chopped pistachio nuts.

-- Use your hands to remove the mixture and shape into a large dough ball, make sure the dough isn't sticky, if it is add more pistachio flour and re-shape the dough ball.
+- Use your hands to remove the mixture and shape into a large dough ball, make sure the dough isn't sticky, if it is add more pistachio flour or a small amount of almond milk if it is too dry and re-shape the dough ball.

-- Saran wrap (cling film) the dough ball and put it in the refrigerate to chill for about a hour
+- Saran wrap (cling film) the dough ball and put it in the refrigerate to chill for about an hour

 - Lay a piece of parchment paper on an even surface and unwrap the dough ball and place it on the paper.